Migracode-Barcelona/old-syllabus-contents/db/week-2/lesson.md

 Start your server with `node server.js` and try to reach the `/hotels` endpoint to see the list of hotels currently available in your `hotels` table of your `cyf_hotels` database.
 You can try to create/update/delete hotels to verify that your API always returns what is stored in your database.

 ## Homework

-All of the homework can be found in [this repository](https://github.com/CodeYourFuture/Databases-Homework).

-### Submission

-Create a new branch from `Master` to start working on this weeks homework.
-It should be called `[YOUR_NAME]/Week2`.

-When you have completed the homework create a pull request back to the `CodeYourFuture/Databases-Homework` repository so your teach can feedback on it.

-### Tasks

 You should complete all of the tasks in **Week 2** of the [Database Homework repository](https://github.com/CodeYourFuture/Databases-Homework).